Runme Shaw: Other appointments

 Runme Shaw also served on the boards of several government bodies and corporations, besides his own Shaw Organisation group of companies.

-Runme was the chairman of the Singapore Tourist Promotion Board from 1969 to 1976.
+On 1 March 1969, Runme was appointed as chairman of the Singapore Tourist Promotion Board, succeeding P. H. Meadows.
 During his tenure, Runme revamped the running of the board, added more staff and capital input, and opened tourist offices abroad in countries such as Australia, Japan, the United Kingdom and United States.
+Runme held the position till 1976.

 His success in turning the Board around prompted an offer for Runme to run as chairman for the Singapore Turf Club which he accepted.
 He was also a director at the Oversea-Chinese Banking Corporation, Fraser and Neave, presidents of St. John Ambulance Brigade and Alliance Francaise, and served at the Bank of Singapore, Bukit Timah Saddle Club, National St. John Council and the Shangri-La Hotel Singapore.

 Runme was a patron of the National Kidney Foundation, Metropolitan YMCA, Singapore Association for Mental Health, Singapore National Heart Association, St. John's Council, Society for Aid to the Paralysed, Diabetic Society of Singapore and the Singapore Academy of Medicine.